retaildevcrews/ngsa/IaC/BareMetal/README.md

 Follow the deployment instructions in [app](app/README.md) to deploy ngsa

-## Debug fluentbit
+## Deploy fluent bit

-Follow the deployment instructions in [fluentbit/dbg](fluentbit/dbg/README.md) to debug ngsa with fluent-bit and Azure Log Analytics
+Follow the deployment instructions in [fluentbit/dbg](fluentbit/dbg/README.md) to debug ngsa with fluent bit and Azure Log Analytics